Bombay Cat Temperament & Personality

 The Bombay is known for being a moderate-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 6-11 lbs and lifespan of 12-16 yrs, the Bombay requires thoughtful care tailored to their specific breed characteristics.
+Expect 6-11 lbs at maturity and 12-16 yrs of life with a Bombay; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 What makes the Bombay remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Home and Family Life